Amazon asks U.S. to include warehouse, grocery staff in vaccine rollout

 Dec 16 (Reuters) - Amazon.com Inc AMZN.O on Wednesday asked the U.S. government to prioritize essential workers including its warehouse, grocery store and data center staff for receipt of the COVID-19 vaccine, according to a letter seen by Reuters.

-The request underscores how the second-biggest U.S. private employer views a vaccine as important to keeping its staff safe and its facilities open.
+The request shows how the country's second-biggest private employer, with 800,000 workers in the United States,considers the vaccine important to keeping its staff safe and its facilities open.
+The U.S. National Retail Federation made a similar request on the industry's behalf Wednesday as well.

-The letter, earlier reported by the Wall Street Journal, was written by Amazon's Senior Vice President of Worldwide Operations Dave Clark to the chairman of a Centers for Disease Control and Prevention committee.
+Administration of the vaccine began Monday in the United States, following emergency-use authorization last week.
+Early doses have been set aside for healthcare workers and nursing home residents.

+Dave Clark, Amazon's senior vice president of worldwide operations, said the company supports giving the vaccine to healthcare professionals and that essential workers should come next, in line with a government vaccine playbook from October.
+His letter was addressed to the head of an advisory panel at the U.S. Centers for Disease Control and Prevention, called ACIP.

 ((Jeffrey.Dastin@thomsonreuters.com; +1 424 434 7548;))